-Dr. Gaines serves as the Trauma Program Medical Director at UPMC Children’s Hospital of Pittsburgh (CHIP), a level 1 pediatric trauma center in Pittsburgh, Pennsylvania.
+Dr. Gaines serves as the Associate Surgeon-in-Chief at UPMC Children’s Hospital of Pittsburgh (CHIP), a level 1 pediatric trauma center in Pittsburgh, Pennsylvania.
 In addition, Dr. Gaines is appointed as Professor for the University of Pittsburgh, Clinical and Translational Science Institute, as well as Professor of Surgery for the University of Pittsburgh School of Medicine, Department of Pediatric Surgery.
 Dr. Gaines also serves as Clinical Director for Pediatric General and Thoracic Surgery at CHIP; she serves as Program Director, Pediatric Surgery for the University of Pittsburgh Medical Center’s Medical Education Program.

 Dr. Gaines received her medical degree from the University of Virginia, Charlottesville, Virginia.
 She completed her residencies in General Surgery and Trauma & Critical Care at Vanderbilt University, Nashville, Tennessee.
 Dr. Gaines completed a Research Fellowship from the University of Pittsburgh School of Medicine, Department of Surgery.